RTUCC: Revision History

 - Features and algorithmic support for demand (peak power) and corresponding cost calculations.

-- Promoted some existing controls so they can be configured separately for each unit: economizer, S/T ratio, degradation factor.
+- Promoted some existing features so they can be configured separately for each unit: economizer, S/T ratio, degradation factor.

 - Improved mixed-air routines for better accounting of fan heat (mixing based on mass flows).